erichedstrom/azure-mobile-apps-node-compatibility/README.md

 Use the generated stack trace to identify the offending module and change the code to ensure these functions are only called once.

+### Error in sideband demultiplexer

+This usually indicates a corrupt git repository.
+You can fix this by running:

+    git remote set-head origin master

+This assumes your remote repository uses the default name `origin` and the branch you are pushing to is called `master`.